tongueroo/arm-ec2-instance-tutorial/README.md

 # ARM EC2 Instance Tutorial

-This CloudFormation stack launches an ARM based EC2 instance for testing.
+This CloudFormation stack launches an ARM-based EC2 A1 Instance Type for testing.

 1. It builds a Docker image
 2. Runs the Docker container